Sam23D/resuelve_application_test_be/README.md

     iex> ResuelveBe.run
 ```

-Output shows final response from the `/conta` response, and as well as total time of execution and total of requests made
+Output shows final response from the `/conta` endpoint, as well as total executio time and total requests made